RapidField/solid-instruments/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ## Overview

-Replace this with a clear, concise description of the desired functionality.
+> **MODIFY.** Replace the text in this section with a clear, concise description of the desired functionality.
+Place reference details and media in the "additional information" section, as needed.

+Replace this with a summary of the feature and its use case(s).

 ## Statement of work

 The following list describes the work to be done and defines acceptance criteria for the feature.

+> **MODIFY.** Replace the list below with a complete list of changes and/or acceptance criteria.

 1. Briefly describe the first requirement.
 2. And the second requirement.